udkyo/lup/README.md

 Two important things worth noting - dirs returned have no trailing slash, so we needed to add one after the @ group.

-The other noteworthy things about this example is that by ensuring the path exists in the command prior to the @files:@ block, we were fill the full path for each command. but as all the @files@ block captures is the filename, we can transform it later on the line - if lup returned the entire path, adding the FILE_ prefix would have been a headache.
+The other noteworthy things about this example is that by ensuring the path exists in the command prior to the @files:@ block, we filled the complete path.
+All the @files@ block captures is the filename so we can use it meaningfully elsewhere.
+If lup returned the entire path, copying and adding a prefix to a file like this would be more complicated.

-However, the example above can also be simplified:
+However, the example above can be simplified further:

 `lup -t cp "/tmp/foo/@files:*@" "/tmp/bar/@dirs:*@/FILE_@1@"`